 Coonabarabran is known as the astronomy capital of Australia due to its proximity to observatories including Siding Spring, home to Australia’s largest telescope.

-Coonabarabran has a population of more than 3,000 with 52.3% of the population female and 47.7% male.
-The median age of Coonabarabran residents is 44 years of age.
+The population of Coonabarabran is just over 3,000 people, the median age of residents is 47 years.
 Aboriginal and Torres Strait Islander people make up 14% of the population.

 Coonabarabran, known locally as ‘Coona’, is a town in Warrumbungle Shire that sits on the divide between the Central West and North West Slopes regions of NSW.
 It is about 455 kilometres from Sydney.